Writing C# Functions

 What's next?

 • Solve one small problem.
-Hypar Functions are easy to compose.
-No single function needs to do too much on its own.
+Hypar Functions are easy to compose — no single function needs to do too much on its own.

 Here are some other good resources: